Coffee House

 Perhaps you’ve have the experience of walking into an antique store to find objects and tools that you’ve grown up with are now antiques.
 That’s where IN THE ANTIQUE MALL started.

-The second poem, ART GOES UNBIDDEN is an observation from my rural neighborhood, where, it is said, we harbor creative, eccentric people.
+The second poem, ART GOES UNBIDDEN is an observation of my rural neighborhood in southwest Wisconsin, where, it is said, we harbor creative, eccentric people.

 Smoke, Part II November 18, 2021